Goeldi's marmoset: Infant care

 For the first 2–3 weeks the mother acts as the primary caregiver after which the father and the helpers, who are often the siblings, share many of the responsibilities.
 However, mothers in the wild have been observed giving their babies to other members of the troop as early as 10 days after parturition, which is late for other marmosets.

-At birth, Callimicos offspring weigh 10% the weight of their mother’s whereas the twinning marmosets weight double that amount, which explains the delay in allocare in C. goeldii since it is not as crucial as it is for its counterparts.
+At birth, Callimico offspring weigh 10% the weight of their mother's whereas the twinning marmosets weight double that amount, which explains the delay in allocare in C. goeldii since it is not as crucial as it is for its counterparts.
 Cooperative care in callitrichines is therefore necessary to help mothers recover from gestation, parturition, and lactation as well as to share the energetic cost of carrying the infant among the helpers and the father.

 Caregivers must also provide food to the infants when they turn 4 weeks of age.
 The task of food provisioning includes tolerance to food robbing since infants are at a stage of learning how to forage by themselves.
 Also at week 4, mothers stop nursing in the wild, but that behaviour is believed to be influenced by the presence of the observers and therefore, it is suspected that nursing resumes when humans are not present.
-Whereas C. goeldii in captivity, nursing extends until the infant is 8-15 weeks old.
+Whereas C. goeldii in captivity, nursing extends until the infant is 8–15 weeks old.
 Thus, the offspring will be weaned when it becomes about 63 days of age.
 There is no difference between male and female helpers on the amount of involvement on infant care.
 Even juvenile C. goeldii participate as active caregivers.

 Infants are carried entirely during the first month and 63% of the time on the next month.
 They do not leave their guardian side until they become 2.5 months of age and around 3 months old, they are rarely carried, but locomotive independence comes more forcibly than voluntarily.
 Females outnumber males by 2 to 1.
 The life expectancy in captivity is about 10 years.